RonaCostello/C4_panel_server/README.md

-If something gets changed and breaks, just let me know as this is a git repo so it can be recovered
+If something gets changed and breaks, just let me know and I can recover a working version from github